-If you have any problems related to the accessibility of any content (or if you want to request that a specific publication be accessible), please contact (firstname.lastname@example.org).
-We will work to respond to each request in as timely a manner as possible.
+If you have any problems related to the accessibility of any content (or if you want to request that a specific publication be accessible), please contact us at email@example.com.

 Nitrogen and Phosphorus Uptake Dynamics in Tropical Cerrado Woodland Streams

-StatisticsView Usage Statistics
+AltmetricsView Usage Statistics

 Pollution abatement through phosphorus and nitrogen retention is a key ecosystem service provided by streams.
 Human activities have been changing in-stream nutrient concentrations, thereby altering lotic ecosystem functioning, especially in developing countries.
 We estimated nutrient uptake metrics (ambient uptake length, areal uptake rate, and uptake velocity) for nitrate (NO3-N), ammonium (NH4-N), and soluble reactive phosphorus (SRP) in four tropical Cerrado headwater streams during 2017, through whole-stream nutrient addition experiments.
 According to multiple regression models, ambient SRP concentration was an important explanatory variable of nutrient uptake.
 Further, best models included ambient NO3-N and water velocity (for NO3-N uptake metrics), dissolved oxygen (DO) and canopy cover (for NH4-N) and DO, discharge, water velocity, and temperature (for SRP).
 The best kinetic models describing nutrient uptake were efficiency-loss (R-2 from 0.47-0.88) and first-order models (R-2 from 0.60-0.85).
 NO3-N, NH4-N, and SRP uptake in these streams seemed coupled as a result of complex interactions of biotic P limitation, abiotic P cycling processes, and the preferential uptake of NH4-N among N-forms.
 Global change effects on these tropical streams, such as temperature increase and nutrient enrichment due to urban and agricultural expansion, may have adverse and partially unpredictable impacts on whole-stream nutrient processing.